 Punchestown Upcoming Live Streamed Races

 |04 MAY 2024||17:30||Fitzwilliam Sports Handicap Hurdle (Grade B)||-||2m 30y|

 With racing being hosted in Punchestown since 1824, the area has become increasingly fond of racing.
 Those who attend the course seem to do it almost religiously, and there are seventeen fixtures per year.

-The course has two separate tracks for National Hunt racing, the chase track and the hurdles track, with both courses having differing characteristics and level of difficulties.
+The course has two separate tracks for National Hunt racing, the chase track and the hurdles track, with both courses having different characteristics and levels of difficulty.

 The chase circuit is a true test of stamina and jumping ability.
 It is a right-handed, square course that has eleven fences to a full circuit, with those fences being stiff but fair.

 The fences rarely cause issues for many experienced jumpers, with the main test for them (and the rest of the field) being the uphill final five furlongs; This can truly catch out those who have nothing left to spare after their trip.

 The hurdles course runs along the inside of the chase circuit and is seen as a much more difficult test.
 The ground on the track isn’t as flat on this track and is rather more undulating; This means that when the similar uphill final furlongs do come around, the best travellers always shape as the most likely winners.